That Forsyte Woman: Plot

-Irene is the wife of Soames Forsyte, a Victorian "man of property."
+Irene is married to Soames Forsyte, a Victorian "man of property."
 Irene married without love, after having many proposals.
 Soames is preoccupied with material possessions, and considers Irene to be one of them.
 Irene eventually rebels against Soames' treatment of her.

 Irene falls in love with unconventional architect Philip Bosinney, who is engaged to Soames' niece June.
 June happens to be one of Irene's closest friends.
 Soames learns of Irene's affair with Bosinney, and rather than allowing Irene to leave him, he slaps her.
 When Soames and Bosinney discover that Irene has run away, Bosinney rushes out in the foggy London streets after her.
 Bosinney is run over in an accident.

 After Irene learns of Bosinney's death, she takes refuge with Soames' younger brother, Jolyon.
 Jolyon is June's estranged father, but has sympathy for Irene's plight.
 Irene and Young Jolyon eventually marry, after Irene spurns Soames' attempts at reconciliation.